 - Valves must be provided for all branch connections, main ends, fire hydrant stubs, or other locations. - Distribution loops must have the ability of being isolated. - Valves are to be placed so that the maximum allowable length of water main required to be shut down for repair work must be two hundred feet in high density or five hundred feet in other areas.
-High density is defined as any building 20,000 sqft or greater. - Water main materials must be ductile iron pressure water pipe or PVC pressure pipe.
-Gate valves, Mueller 2360 or UES-approved equal, must be provided at all new branches, fire hydrants, backflow prevention devices, and meters. - 8.
-Water lines will be disinfected according to AWWA Standard C-601 and must be witnessed by UES. - All pipes must be tested for leakage by filling with water to a pressure of 150 lbs.
+High density is defined as any building 20,000 sqft or greater. - 7.
+Water main materials must be ductile iron pressure water pipe or PVC pressure pipe.
+Gate valves, Mueller 2360 or UES-approved equal, must be provided at all new branches, fire hydrants, backflow prevention devices, and meters. - Water lines will be disinfected according to AWWA Standard C-601 and must be witnessed by UES.
+Results of bacterological tests shall be submitted to UES via the UCF Project Manager for review and approval. - 9.
+All pipes must be tested for leakage by filling with water to a pressure of 150 lbs.
 The pipes must withstand this test for two hours without any decrease in pressure. - All pipe leakage testing must be witnessed by UES.
 The testing contractor shall notify UES at least 48 hours prior to starting the test. - Any leaks identified by pressure testing shall be repaired by the contractor at no additional cost to UCF.